askfrsltn/ms1_ask_solutions_srls/assets/library/README_copy.md

 ### **5. Technologies Used**
-* Google inspect
+* Google DevTools - Googleinspect and Firefox inspect
-* VIdeo
-* Fancyapp - to use carousel and align images on my credentials page.
+* Fancyapp/Fancybox - to use carousel and align images on my credentials page.

 #### 5.1 Languages Used
 * HTML5